 If you’d like to see some example of health blogs in action, you can check out:

-- Healthline’s best healthy living blogs of 2018
+- Healthline’s best healthy living blogs

 - This list of awesome content from real healthcare blogs

 - Sarah McKay’s Your Brain Health blog